strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 The whole ecosystem behind systems test is encapsulated in two mandatory things.
 First of all it is the Resources, which create the whole testing environment.
-The second of all we have the auxiliary classes that are divided into the classic static methods `Utils`, Clients for the external and also internal communication, `Constants.java` and `Envinroment.java`.
+The second of all we have the auxiliary classes that are divided into the classic static methods `Utils`, Clients for the external and also internal communication, Kubernetes client, `Constants.java` and `Envinroment.java`.

-Pure idea to make the system tests easily modifiable is to able to write the resources in the fluent way.
+Pure idea to make the system tests easily modifiable is to able to write resources in the fluent way.
 Fluent notation is nested builders by which you can build customized objects by your imagination.
 For instance before the Fluent notation we have the [1.Telescoping pattern](https://www.vojtechruzicka.com/avoid-telescoping-constructor-pattern/#telescoping-constructor) but this does not scale well to large numbers of optional parameters.
 Second alternative would be the [2.JavaBeans convention](https://www.vojtechruzicka.com/avoid-telescoping-constructor-pattern/#alternative-1---javabeans), which first of all resolve our issue from the telescoping pattern but on the other hand the objects which we create will be mutable.
 Luckily, there is a third alternative that combines the safety of the telescoping constructor pattern with the readability of the JavaBeans pattern.
 It is a form of the [3.Builder pattern](https://refactoring.guru/design-patterns/builder).